theluxury/theluxury.github.io/_posts/2017-05-13-joda-time-timezones.markdown

 ### So what should I do?

-While JodaTime seems to parse PDT/PST identically, it does not do the same for the underlying offsets -08:00/-07:00.
+While Joda-Time seems to parse PDT/PST identically, it does not do the same for the underlying offsets -08:00/-07:00.
 So, my advice is to use numerical offsets, and only use human readable timezones when you have to show it to users.

 ### Couldn't all of this complexity been avoided by just using DateTime object/unix time?